pengwangucla/DOC/README.md

 For getting the original images, please download from the PASCAL official website.

 ### Demo
 We release a demo code how to generate occlusion edge maps for a single scale image after the provided the orientation map and edge map.

-Please first download the dataset and put it under $root/data/, unzip it and then run $root/demo_occ.m
+Please first download the dataset and put it under $root/data/, unzip it Download [piotr's toolbox](https://github.com/pdollar/toolbox) to $root/tools/ Download [edge box](https://github.com/pdollar/edges) and re-compile the boxes. then run $root/demo_occ.m

 For extracting the two maps (edge map and orientation map):